ms¹, Więckowskiego 36

-Paying an indirect and discreet homage to Gilles Deleuze’s doctoral thesis titled Difference and Repetition, the coordinating conjunction AND, associating two words, becomes the title of the exhibition but is reduced to a typographic sign (called in english ampersand), an abstract symbol resembling a maze or an infinite loop.
+Paying an indirect and discreet homage to Gilles Deleuze’s doctoral thesis titled Difference and Repetition, the coordinating conjunction AND, associating two words, becomes the title of the exhibition but is reduced to a typographic sign (called ampersand in English), an abstract symbol resembling a maze or an infinite loop.

-Many artists might tell you: an artwork often repeats its predecessor but carries something slightly different.
+Many artists might tell you: an artwork often repeats its predecessor but carries on something slightly different.
 There is an inherent repetition in artistic practice based on the hope that the next work will always be better than the previous one.
-But everybody can also easily get lost by repeating the same gesture over and over, the same situation, without noticing that it has become a trap.
-So are our days: we sometimes feel as if we are living in a maze where all paths will inevitably lead us to a similar place, whilst still hoping that something might change.
+But everybody can also easily get lost by repeating the same gesture over and over, the same situation, without noticing that it became a trap.
+So are our days: we sometimes feel as if we are living in a maze where all paths will inevitably lead us to a similar place, whilst we are still hoping that something might change.

-The hanging, presenting more than 100 drawings of Wacław Szpakowski but also a large selection of minimalist works of Cécile Dupaquier, diagrams by Suzanne Treister, videos from Aneta Grzeszykowska, models by Anna Orlikowska, strange visions by Henryk Morel or silkscreens by François Morellet play with the principle of difference & repetition to create an exhibition in the shape of an aesthetic maze.
+The exhibiton, presenting more than a hundred drawings by Wacław Szpakowski, but also a large selection of minimalist works of Cécile Dupaquier, diagrams by Suzanne Treister, videos by Aneta Grzeszykowska, models by Anna Orlikowska, strange visions by Henryk Morel or silkscreens by François Morellet, which play with the principle of difference & repetition to create an exhibition in the shape of an aesthetic maze.